Combined pill

 You will be advised against it if you

-• are 35 years old or older
+• Are 35 years old or older

-• have been diagnosed with hypertension
+• Have been diagnosed with hypertension

 • Have previously had a stroke or thrombosis.

-• Have or had a close relative who younger than 45 and has or has had a blood clot.
+• Have or had a close relative who is younger than 45 and has or has had a blood clot.

-• Prolonged immobility- if you have been in a wheelchair or have had a leg plaster on, for a while.
+• Prolonged immobility- if you have been in a wheelchair or have had a leg plaster on for a while.

 Cancer

-Research is presently ongoing to determine the link or connection between the combined pill and breast cancer.
+Research is ongoing to determine the link or connection between the combined pill and breast cancer.
 Some studies reveal that women who use contraception are slightly at a higher risk of developing breast cancer than those who don’t.
 However, women who stop using contraceptive pills for at least 10 years have just the same level of risk as women who have never used contraceptives.

-Certain researches have revealed that there may be a link between the intake of combined pills and the chances of developing cervical cancer and a rare type of liver cancer.
+Certain researchers have revealed that there may be a link between the intake of combined pills and the chances of developing cervical cancer and a rare type of liver cancer.
 However, these pills may reduce your risk of developing ovarian, endometrial and colon cancer.

 The advice you are given and also the decisions you make.